KatieLDR/Smart-Speaker/README.md

 ### Step1：Enviorment Configuration

-1. Set up the raspberry pi as the picture show as well as carefully install all necessary package mentioned above.
+1. Setting up the raspberry pi as the picture show as well as carefully install all necessary package mentioned above.
 2. Connect the bluetooth speaker
-	1. Go to the bluetooth interface and than check if the volume output has change to your bluetooth device
+	1. Go to the Bluetooth interface and then check if the volume output has changed to your Bluetooth device

 ### Step2：

 Train model either by [YOLO](https://teachablemachine.withgoogle.com/) or CV2
-* In my model, I utilized cv2 and dlib pretrained model to implement my following project
+* In my model, I utilized the cv2 and dlib pretrained model to implement my following project

 ### Step3:
-Define Eye Aspect Ratio
+Defining Eye Aspect Ratio
 ```python
 def eye_aspect_ratio(eye):
 	# 計算左右眼分別的眼高(歐式距離)